How to Create Engaging Conference Websites

 4 Ways to Make Your Conference Website More Interactive

-- Rich Profiles That Connect People – Attendees, speakers and sponsors are able to create profiles that go beyond the standard bio.
-Participants are able to format their bios, include tweets, links and customized messages.
-They can even add tags and categories to their profiles making it easy to connect with other participants with similar interests.
+- Rich Profiles that Connect People: Attendees, speakers and sponsors are able to create profiles that go beyond the standard bio.
+Participants are able to format their bios and include tweets, links and customized messages.
+They can even add tags and categories to their profiles, making it easy to connect with other participants with similar interests.

-- Session and Appointment Scheduling – Let’s say a registered attendee finds an exhibitor they’d like to spend some one-on-one time with—AMC Institute’s website allows participants to set up appointments prior to the conference.
-Being able to connect ahead of time ensures participants make the most out of the networking opportunity at the actual event.
-Similarly, they are also able to choose their sessions ahead of time, and create personalized itineraries.
+- Session and Appointment Scheduling: Let’s say a registered attendee finds an exhibitor they’d like to spend some one-on-one time with.
+AMC Institute’s website allows participants to set up appointments prior to the conference.
+Being able to connect ahead of time ensures that participants make the most out of the networking opportunities at the actual event.
+Similarly, they are also able to choose their sessions ahead of time and create personalized itineraries.

-- Make it Mobile Friendly – People are not in their offices when they are at you’re annual meeting, so conference websites must be mobile.
-Whether someone wants to access the site by desktop computer, tablet or email—they should at least have the option.
+- Make it Mobile Friendly: People are not in their offices when they are at your annual meeting, so conference websites must be mobile.
+Whether someone wants to access the site by desktop computer, tablet or email, they should at least have the option.

 Market Your Conference Website

-Overall, a Conference Website that will “WOW” your attendees, speakers and exhibitors like AMC Institutes’ 2012 Annual Meeting Site should provide ONE place for them to get their conference content and interact with each other.
+Overall, a conference website that will “WOW” your attendees, speakers and exhibitors (like AMC Institute’s 2012 Annual Meeting site does) should provide one place for them to get their conference content and interact with each other.

 At the same time, your conference website isn’t going to do your work for you.
-Once it’s up and running (6-10 months out from your actual conference), begin marketing your website in your communications and through social media sites.
-By the time the meeting rolls around, your conference website should be rocking!
+Once it’s up and running (ideally 6-10 months out from your actual conference), begin marketing your website in your communications and through social media sites.
+By the time the event rolls around, your conference website should be rocking!